34 Great Jobs for People with Disabilities

 Career Areas for People Who Are Physically Disabled

-In America, more than 21 million adults live with mobility problems or other physical limitations.1 But having such a disability doesn't always have to mean giving up a career.
+About 9.4 million Americans between the ages of 18 and 64 live with mobility problems or other physical limitations.
+But having such a disability doesn't always have to mean giving up a career.
 Regardless of whether your impairment is a result of a congenital defect, accidental injury, or something like a neuromuscular disease, it may be possible for you to build a satisfying vocational life.
 And whether or not you use one, these options all are suitable jobs for people in wheelchairs.
 Here are some of the occupational areas you might want to explore:

 You don't usually need to be very mobile to work in a medical office or hospital department.
 And many employers in this industry value having people on staff who understand what some of their patients might be going through.
 Plus, areas like medical billing and coding often provide opportunities for telecommuting.